Materfer CMM 400-2: Usage

 The units can be found on a variety of different urban and inter-urban services in Argentina.
 The first trainsets were sent to Entre Ríos Province for inter-urban services on the General Urquiza Railway's Paraná - Concepción del Uruguay line.

 The units on the General Roca Railway are used for inter-urban services between Bragado - Realicó - General Pico in Buenos Aires and La Pampa provinces.

 CMM 400-2 trainsets on the Mitre Line were used for its diesel branch between Victoria and Capilla del Señor.
-These units had serious problems when they were incorporated into this branch since the tracks had not been replaced beforehand and the poor condition of the tracks led to mechanical failures.
-Therefore, the CMM 400-2 units were reassigned for them to been used for the Tren del Valle, which became the most successful train branch in the country since it opens in 2015.
+These units had serious problems when they were incorporated into this branch since the tracks had not been replaced beforehand, and the poor condition of the tracks led to mechanical failures.
+Therefore, the CMM 400-2 units were reassigned for them to be used for the Tren del Valle, which became the most successful train branch in the country since it opened in 2015.

 In 2015 the first narrow gauge units began to arrive in Chaco Province to begin operating on a General Belgrano Railway branch whose tracks were completely replaced in order to run freight and passenger services along the entire width of the province.
-Their bodywork has a slightly different appearance to the standard and broad gauge units found on other lines.
+Their bodywork has a slightly different appearance from the standard and broad gauge units found on other lines.